Azure/azure-linux-extensions/DSC/README.md

 * Distribute MOF configurations to the Linux VM with Pull Servers (Pull Mode)
 * Install custom DSC modules to the Linux VM (Install Mode)
 * Remove custom DSC modules to the Linux VM (Remove Mode)
+* Register the Linux VM to Azure Automation account (Register Mode)

 # User Guide